CypherpunkFinance/Plan/cypherpunk_finance_overview.md

 CypherpunkOS and its ecosystem will be organized into the following primary repositories:

 *   **`cypherpunkos`**: This is the main repository for the CypherpunkOS core system.
-    *   Contains the main backend service responsible for installing and managing plugins (apps, extensions, chains, themes), coordinating the starting/stopping of their services, and fetching logs.
+    *   Contains the main backend service responsible for installing and managing plugins (apps, extensions, nodes), coordinating the starting/stopping of their services, and fetching logs.
     *   Contains the primary frontend (Web UI/Dashboard) for browsing available plugins, installing/starting/stopping them, managing system settings, and viewing logs.
     *   A "plugin" is a general term for any installable component.
 The specific `plugin_type` in its manifest will define its behavior and how it integrates.